 By Fergus Ogilvy

-Dawsonville, GA: For turbocharged and centrifugal supercharged applications using a bonnet, Demon has now offers three Mighty Demon Blow-through carburetors.
+Bowling Green, KY: For turbocharged and centrifugal supercharged applications using a bonnet, Demon Carburetion offers three Mighty Demon Blow-through carburetors.
 Operating with up to 18psi of boost they are available in 650, 750, and 850cfm.

 To increase the vacuum signal to the carburetor under boost and to enrich the calibration, they are equipped with annular boost venturii, large screw-in power-valve channel restrictors in the metering blocks, and 0.130in needle-and-seat valves in the fuel bowls.
 The bowls also contain non-collapsible solid nitrophyl floats, unlike their brass counterparts.
 Air bleeds are appropriately sized.